yentsanglee/openenclave/device/io.md

 The following section discusses the corresponding POSIX functions defined by the C runtime.

-Similarly, the following shows how to create a socket using the device-oriented interface.
+Similarly, the following shows how to create a non-secure socket using the device-oriented interface.

 ```
     int sd;